Fast randomized algorithms for computing the generalized tensor SVD based on the tubal product: Proposed fast randomized algorithms for computation of the GTSVD

-In this section, we propose two randomized variants of the GTSVD Algorithm \ref{ALG:GTSVD}.
+which means that the GSVD of the original matrix pair can be recovered from the the GSVD of the compressed matrix pair.
+The reduction stage, helps to deal with smaller matrices and this idea totally speeds-up the computation process.

+We follow the same idea and use the randomization framework to develop two fast randomized algorithms to compute GTSVD of a tensor pair $(\underline{\X},\underline{\bf Y})$.
 The first proposed randomized algorithm is a naive modification of Algorithm \ref{ALG:GTSVD} where we can replace the deterministic GSVD with the randomized counterpart developed in \cite{wei2021randomized}.
 This idea is presented in Algorithm \ref{ALG:RGTSVD1}.
-Here, we can use the oversampling and the power iteration methods to improve the accuracy of the singular values of the frontal slices do not decay sufficiently fast \cite{halko2011finding}.
-The second proposed randomized algorithm is presented in Algorithm \ref{ALG:RGTSVD2} where we first make a reduction on the given data tensors by multiplying (t-product) them with random tensors to capture their important actions.
-Similar to Algorithm \ref{ALG:RGTSVD1}, if the frontal slices of a given tensor do not have a fast decay, the power iteration technique and the oversampling method should be used to better capture their ranges.
-More precisely, the random projection stages in Algorithm \ref{ALG:RGTSVD2} (Lines 1-2) are replaced with the following computations
+Here, we can use the oversampling and power iteration methods to improve the accuracy, when the singular values of the frontal slices do not decay sufficiently fast \cite{halko2011finding}.